lomarco/dotfiles_arch/README.md

 git submodule update --remote
 ```

-Install and select configs(Home for example.
+Install and select configs (home config for example.
 See `./deploy --help` for information):
 ```bash
 ./deploy home
 ```